New structures identified within our chromosomes

 Frédéric Bantignies, Giacomo Cavalli, Provided by the author

-Several TADs then group together into two distinct compartments: compartment "A," which mainly contains active genes, and compartment "B," which mainly includes inactive genes.
-This grouping into compartments helps to strengthen the functions of the genome.
+Several TADs then group together into two distinct compartments: compartment "A," which contains mainly active genes, and compartment "B," which contains mainly inactive genes.
+This compartmentalization helps to enhance the functions of the genome.

-Sphere completely filled with what looks like bundles of wool, each bundle having its own color and not getting tangled up with the other bundles
+A sphere completely filled with what looks like balls of yarn, each ball having its own color and not getting tangled up with the others

-Each chromosome (1 chromosome = 1 color) occupies its own territory in the cell nucleus.
+Each chromosome (1 chromosome = 1 color) occupies its own space within the cell nucleus.

-Finally, at the end of this organizational scale, we find chromosomal territories, which allow chromosomes to be individualized from one another within the nuclei.
-This organization plays an important role in DNA replication (identical copying of genetic material) and cell division, where each duplicated chromosome is split in two in the daughter cells.
+Finally, at the end of this organizational scale are the chromosomal regions, which allow chromosomes to be distinguished from one another within the nuclei.
+This organization plays an important role during DNA replication (the exact copying of genetic material) and cell division, where each duplicated chromosome is split into two in the daughter cells.

-And so we come full circle!
-Well, almost: the next step is to gain a better understanding of how this organization influences the various molecular processes inherent in the genome, which regulate gene expression, DNA replication, DNA repair in the event of damage or stress, and DNA recombination, particularly in reproductive cells.
-The field of investigation remains vast, but a better understanding of the organization of the genome will pave the way for a better understanding of all these nuclear processes in normal cells, but also, of course, in cells with chromosomal defects that lead to diseases such as cancer.The Conversation
+And so we’ve come full circle!
+Well, almost: the next step is to better understand how this organization influences the various molecular processes inherent to the genome, which regulate, among other things, gene expression, DNA replication, DNA repair in the event of damage or stress, and DNA recombination, particularly in reproductive cells.
+The field of investigation remains vast, but a better understanding of the genome’s organization will pave the way for a deeper understanding of all these nuclear processes in normal cells—and, of course, in cells with chromosomal defects that lead to diseases such as cancer.The Conversation

-Frédéric Bantignies, Director of Research , University of Montpellier and Giacomo Cavalli, Director of Research at CNRS, University of Montpellier
+Frédéric Bantignies, Director of Research , University of Montpellier and Giacomo Cavalli, CNRS Research Director, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.